MaWiMa/CCS/en/Changing_Canadian_Schools-014.md

 # Changing Canadian Schools
-> *~~anything to do with you except the people that you have daily contact with.~~ So you don't make friends there.
+> *~~anything to do with you except the people that you have daily contact with.~~ So you don´t make friends there.
-You don't know how to conduct yourself appropriately.*
+You don´t know how to conduct yourself appropriately.*

 **The second section**, Parent and Self-Advocacy is a glimpse into the personal drama that lies behind years of legal action and